da03/markup2im/README.md

 # Markup-to-Image Diffusion Models with Scheduled Sampling

 We provide code to reproduce our results on markup-to-image generation.
-Our code is built on top of [HuggingFace diffusers](https://github.com/huggingface/diffusers) and [HuggingFace transformers](https://github.com/huggingface/transformers).
+Our code is built on top of HuggingFace [diffusers](https://github.com/huggingface/diffusers) and [transformers](https://github.com/huggingface/transformers).

 ## Online Demo

-An online demo of latex rendering can be found at [https://huggingface.co/spaces/yuntian-deng/latex2im](https://huggingface.co/spaces/yuntian-deng/latex2im).
+An online demo can be found at [https://huggingface.co/spaces/yuntian-deng/latex2im](https://huggingface.co/spaces/yuntian-deng/latex2im).

 ## Generation Examples